Skip to content

 }

 The primary_url references an organization's (or individual's) primary web address.
-If a Profile is self-hosted on the organization's website, the primary_url will be the same domain as the profile_url, as is the case for the Open Co-op's Profile referenced in the FAQ above.
+If a profile is self-hosted on the organization's website, the primary_url will be the same domain as the profile_url, as is the case for the Open Co-op's profile referenced in the FAQ above.

-Priority should always be given to a Profile whose profile_url is hosted at the same domain as the primary_url.
-In other words, a Profile that is hosted at "open.coop" and claiming "open.coop" as it's primary_url should have more weight than another Profile hosted at some other domain claiming "open.coop" as it's primary_url.
+Priority should always be given to a profile whose profile_url is hosted at the same domain as the primary_url.
+In other words, a profile that is hosted at "open.coop" and claiming "open.coop" as it's primary_url should have more weight than another profile hosted at some other domain claiming "open.coop" as it's primary_url.

 How is the primary_url derived from a website address?